nhsconnect/ITK-FHIR-Outpatient-Letter/pages/engage/sam_beckett.md

 {% include custom/search.warnbanner.html %}

 ## Background ##
 Sam who is a Polish national attends an outpatient appointment at St Crispin’s Hospital having been referred by Dr. William Yates who is a Dermatology Consultant at St Crispin’s Hospital.
-She has a potential Squamous cell carcinoma to left forearm.
-Rapidly growing lesion to left forearm x 10 months.
-She has seen dermatologists who have assessed and referred on to Plastics for surgical excision and possible skin grafting after lesion is excised.
-Sam father died of melanoma at 62year old.
+She has a potential Squamous cell carcinoma to the left forearm.
+She has rapidly growing lesion to left forearm for last 10 months.
+She has seen dermatologists who have assessed and referred on to Plastics for surgical excision and possible skin grafting after the lesion is excised.
+Sam's father died of melanoma at 62 years old.
 Sam lives with her husband.
 She is a factory worker, does not smoke and her alcohol intake is rare.

 ## The Outpatient Encounter ##